Huc91/monster-hand/README.md

 ## Purpose

-*Machine learning is fun
+- Machine learning is fun
+- I wanted to build something with handpose and tensorflow
+- Expand it in a videogame
-*I wanted to build something with handpose and tensorflow *Replicate what my dog Bonn is doing to play
+- Replicate what my dog Bonn is doing to play with me

 ## Get started